dadlpi/Branching/README.md

 * `git log --oneline` - this shows you your prior commits on your local repository but compact format
 * `git status` - shows the state of the local working directory
 * `git config -l` - this shows you the local git configuration
+* `git branch -m main` - this changes the name of branch to main or to any value you want to use
+* `git version` - shows the version of git you are using
 * `git help` - show synopsis of git commands

 ## Branching Commands